 about me

-In parallel with my official studies, I have participated in a number of additional trainings and courses with such Masters of the field as Jean-Marie Robine (former head of the Gestalt Institute of France, founder of the Gestalt Association of France), Ruella Frank (New York Gestalt Institute), Sophia Verulashvili (head of the Gestalt Institute of Georgia and president of the European Gestalt Association), Lenny Ravich (former head of the Tel Aviv Gestalt Institute), Peter Philippson (New York Gestalt Institute), Jose Luis Gil (Madrid Gestalt Institute), as well as many other prominent industry experts.
-I have also completed a training course specializing in group leadership (Riga Gestalt Institute, 2023-2024).
+I trained in Gestalt therapy through a five-and-a-half-year programme at the Riga Gestalt Institute.
+Alongside my core studies, I sought out the best, both in Latvia and beyond.
+I have had the privilege of learning from world-renowned figures in psychotherapy, among them Jean-Marie Robine (former head of the Gestalt Institute of France and founder of the Gestalt Association of France), Ruella Frank (New York Gestalt Institute), Sophia Verulashvili (head of the Gestalt Institute of Georgia and president of the European Gestalt Association), Lenny Ravich (former head of the Tel Aviv Gestalt Institute) and Peter Philippson (New York Gestalt Institute).
+I have also completed a specialization in group leadership at the Riga Gestalt Institute (2023–2024), and I am currently deepening my practice further through a new specialization in couples therapy.

-That is my essence: to take everything that life offers – and to appreciate it.
+It is my nature to receive all that life has to give in its richness and abundance, - and to appreciate it.

-At some point, looking back at my previous path – at what I had accomplished and experienced in music, diplomacy, business, and journalism, I realized that I was engaging in everything possible except myself.
-As a result, I started my own therapy.
-Now I have more than ten years of personal therapy behind me.
-By understanding my own internal processes more deeply, I became increasingly fascinated by people as such.
-And I decided that I not only wanted to take for myself, but also to share in this field with others.
+At some point, looking back at the path I had walked — through music, diplomacy, business, and journalism — I realized I had been engaging with everything possible except myself.
+That was when I began my own therapy.
+I now have more than ten years of personal therapy behind me.
+The deeper I came to understand my own inner world, the more fascinated I became by people as such.
+And I knew that I did not want to keep this only for myself.
+I wanted to share it.

-How deep, interesting, and wonderful a being a person is!
-Each of us is like a whole world, where so much happens and where there is so much beauty, fascination, and uniqueness!
-It just needs to be discovered and appreciated.
-What I like most about the process of psychotherapy is being present when another person discovers their beauty, value, and uniqueness.
+How deep, fascinating, and wonderful each a person is as a being!
+Each of us is like an entire world, where so much happens, where there is so much beauty, fascination, and uniqueness.
+It only needs to be discovered and appreciated.
+What I love most about psychotherapy is being present in the moment when another person discovers their own beauty, their value, their uniqueness.

 I like the saying – to return to factory settings, to the "manufacturer's settings."
 I consider this my therapeutic calling – to help a person return to themselves, to their deepest essence.
 Unfortunately, in our lives, we receive a lot of trauma, experiences, wounds, and develop complexes.
 Because of this, we put ourselves in a kind of box – this won't work, this is not allowed, I'm not good enough… All these statements are limiting!
 And most often, they simply aren't true.
 My experience shows that therapy is a path to a life whose boundaries are broader than we imagine, where it is easier and freer to breathe.